-This rich key lime pie is baked, then an optional meringue topping is added, or top the pie with a dollop of whipped cream and lime zest.
-Feel free to use a light whipped topping on this pie, and use either a purchased or homemade graham cracker crust.
+Bake this rich key lime pie and top it with an optional meringue topping or a dollop of whipped cream and lime zest.
+Feel free to use a light whipped topping on this pie and either a purchased or homemade graham cracker crust.

 You can use fresh squeezed key lime juice if available, but bottled key lime juice works just fine.